Cobotics: the next move in the robotic cleaning revolution

 Cobotics is still an emerging field of technology.
 We may be entering the era of humans and robots working in harmony, but what specific type of collaborative robots can be used to make the cleaning industry more streamlined and efficient?

 One cobotics manufacturer called ICE Co-botics, aim to help businesses improve the wellbeing and hygiene of a space.
 They have “a proven track record in being committed and invested in autonomous cleaning.”
-Their Eco Bot 50 automated floor cleaner has several functions.
+Their Eco Bot 50 automated floor cleaner, produced by Gaussian Robotics, has several functions.
 It is a scrubber dryer and takes just 30 minutes to map a 2000m square area.
 Over 20 sensors allow it to perceive the environment, avoid obstacles and prevent collisions.

 One of the main benefits of the Eco Bot 50 is its autonomy.
 It cleans on schedule, requiring no human intervention in its cleaning operations.
 The machine will also automatically return to the charging point when the battery is low.
 However, the human element is still part of the process.
 Operators can monitor performance and access cleaning reports through an interactive fleet management system.